devzendo/dxclusterwatch/readme.txt

 serverURI= (server URI, typically https://www.dxcluster.co.uk/index.php?/api/all)

 Things to change for next run:
-1) watch the properties file for configuration changes, and apply them dynamically without having to restart.
 2) add crowbars: disable flags in the config for
    a) reading from the API
    b) updating the webpage